 - As one of many examples of how even "generic" learning algorithms benefit from domain-specific hyperparameters, if you've seen a pattern "A then B then C" recur 10 times in a row, you will start unconsciously expecting AB to be followed by C. But "should" you expect AB to be followed by C after seeing ABC only 2 times?
 Or what if you've seen the pattern ABC recur 72 times in a row, but then saw AB(not C) twice?
 What "should" a learning algorithm expect in those cases?
 The answer depends on the domain—how regular vs random are the environmental patterns you're learning?
 How stable are they over time?
 The answer is presumably different for low-level visual patterns vs motor control patterns etc.

 - There is a gross wiring diagram hardcoded in the genome—i.e., set of connections between different neocortical regions and each other, and other parts of the brain.
 These connections later get refined and edited during learning.
-These speed the learning process by bringing together information streams with learnable relationships—for example the wiring diagram seeds strong connections between toe-related motor output areas and toe-related proprioceptive (body position sense) input areas.
-We can learn relations between information streams without any help from the innate wiring diagram, by routing information around the cortex in more convoluted ways—see the Ian Waterman example here—but it's slower, and may consume conscious attention.
+These make the learning process faster and more reliable by bringing together information streams with learnable relationships—for example the wiring diagram seeds strong connections between toe-related motor output areas and toe-related proprioceptive (body position sense) input areas.
+We can learn relations between information streams without any help from the innate wiring diagram, by routing information around the cortex in more convoluted ways—see the Ian Waterman example here—but it's slower, more limited, and may consume conscious attention.

 3. Blank-slate neocortex